Gabverz/AWS-studies/README.md

 ---

-*Studies in progress — more services will be added over time.*
+*Studies in progress — more services, comments and material will be added over time.*